MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/frameworkelement_getbindingexpression_54714721.md

 ---

 <!-- Method syntax
-public Windows.UI.Xaml.Data.BindingExpression GetBindingExpression(Windows.UI.Xaml.DependencyProperty dp)
+public Microsoft.UI.Xaml.Data.BindingExpression GetBindingExpression(Microsoft.UI.Xaml.DependencyProperty dp)
 -->

 # Microsoft.UI.Xaml.FrameworkElement.GetBindingExpression

 ## -description

 Returns the [BindingExpression](../microsoft.ui.xaml.data/bindingexpression.md) that represents the binding on the specified property.

 ## -parameters

 ### -param dp

 The identifier for the target dependency property to get the binding from.

 ## -returns

-A [BindingExpression](../microsoft.ui.xaml.data/bindingexpression.md) if the target property has an active binding on this object; otherwise, returns **null**.
+A [BindingExpression](../microsoft.ui.xaml.data/bindingexpression.md) if the target property has an active binding on this object; otherwise, returns `null`.

 ## -remarks